Emily3403/isisdl/README.md

 > Fernet is an implementation of symmetric (also known as “secret key”) authenticated cryptography.

 The key is generated based on a password you enter and then stored securely.

+TODO: This is currently untested.
+Please enter your password manually for the moment.

 ### A customizable settings file